-NASA’s Kepler space telescope, now approaching the end of its mission, has been a key player in that revolution, delivering observations of waves in tens of thousands of stars since its 2009 launch.
+NASA’s Kepler space telescope, now retired, was a key player in that revolution, delivering observations of waves in tens of thousands of stars after its 2009 launch.
 NASA’s Transiting Exoplanet Survey Satellite (TESS), which launched in April 2018, may observe sound waves in up to one million red giants — the massive, evolved stars that represent what our Sun will look like in about 5 billion years.
 While both Kepler and TESS are most famous for hunting for planets beyond our solar system (exoplanets), they are also powerful, sensitive tools for detecting stellar vibrations.
 And, the more we know about stars, the more we know about planets that orbit them.

 What are these waves?

 Like bubbles rising in a pot of boiling water, sound waves move through a star’s interior because of temperature changes.
 They begin in the star’s convection zone, which is the upper 30 percent of a star’s volume if it is similar to the Sun.
 Hot gas moves upward to the star’s surface, where it cools off and falls back down — though far more violently and turbulently than in your kitchen.
 Convection, this movement of heat rising and falling, creates waves that bounce around in the star in different ways.